The most efficient way to clean your keyboard without damaging the keys.

 - Hold it upright and shake out any loose debris.
 Use an old cleaning toothbrush to get any debris that may be stuck between the keys.

-- Use compressed air to blow away and stuck dust and dirt using quick bursts.
+- Use compressed air to blow away and stuck dirt and dirt needing quick bursts.
 Do not shake the can and always hold it upright.
 It might get very cold while you use it.
 If this happens, take a break.

 - Dab your microfiber cloth with rubbing alcohol.
 You can dilute the rubbing alcohol with water or use it as is.
 The rubbing alcohol will help rub off any oil on the keys.